How to Spend a Perfect Weekend in Athens

 Carry on your way and at the end of the street, you’ll have the chance to witness the Temple of Olympian Zeus and the Arch of Hadrian in Koukaki.
 These should be your last stop for a morning route full of sightseeing.

-Check out the Athens Combo, a skip-the-line ticket for all the attractions we mention above.
+Save money with the Athens Combo, a digital ticket for all the attractions we mention above.

 Saturday Afternoon